 VA Disability Compensation: Fully Tax-Free

-If you receive both military retirement pay and VA disability compensation under the Concurrent Retirement and Disability Pay (CRDP) program, your retirement pay remains taxable but your VA disability portion stays tax-free.
-Keep clear records of which payments come from which source.
+If you receive both military retirement pay and VA disability compensation under the Concurrent Retirement and Disability Pay (CRDP) program, the retirement pay remains taxable while the VA disability portion stays tax-free.
+Keep records distinguishing which payments come from which source.

 Free Tax Filing Resources for NC Military